 WSI supported Peris’s education at Christ the King from 2013 until she graduated in 2016.
 She is now attending the University of Nairobi with a government scholarship, where she is studying chemical engineering.
-WSI continues to provide some support to Peris.
+WSI continues to provide support to Peris for her education.

 Peris has been very grateful for the opportunity to continue school: “Thank you very much for your support that you have given to me.
 You are the best thing that has ever happened in my life.”

 When she was a high school student, she was effusive and warm in her appreciation to WSI donors.
 She wrote: “Thank you all of you who are sponsoring me, for your kind hearts because you have helped with open hands.
 May you continue being blessed by God and may his blessings be with you wherever you go.
 I love you all.”

 Triza graduated from Christ the King in 2016 after four years at the school.
 She is now a student at Mt.
 Kenya University, where she is studying to be a teacher.

 As a high school student, Triza wrote: “I would really love to thank you for the support you have been giving to us such as paying for our tuition.
 Know that you are one of the best gifts I have ever received from God, you are a blessing to my life.”